Updated by Membership Vote September 14 , 2022.

-Section 9.1 These by-laws may be altered, amended or repealed provided that notice of a meeting at which a by-law change is to be considered shall be mailed one month prior to the meeting, and shall include the text of the proposed change and shall designate the place, time and date of the meeting.
+Section 9.1 These by-laws may be altered, amended or repealed by the membership provided that notice of a meeting at which a by-law change is to be considered shall be mailed one month prior to the meeting, and shall include the text of the proposed change and shall designate the place, time and date of the meeting.

 Section 9.3 An amendment proposed without notice can be accepted only by a unanimous vote.

-Section 9.5 MCOA may be dissolved and the plan of distribution adopted by a two-thirds vote.
+Section 9.5 MCOA may be dissolved, and the plan of distribution adopted by a two-thirds vote.
 Upon such dissolution the assets of MCOA, subject to applicable statutory and any regulations of any grant authority, shall be applied and distributed as follows:

-- All liabilities and obligations of MCOA shall be paid, satisfied and discharged or adequate provision shall be made
+- All liabilities and obligations of MCOA shall be paid, satisfied and discharged or adequate provision shall be made therefore.

-- Assets held by MCOA upon conditions requiring return, transfer or conveyance, which conditions occur by reason of dissolution, shall be returned, transferred, or conveyed in accordance with such
+- Assets held by MCOA upon conditions requiring return, transfer or conveyance, which conditions occur by reason of dissolution, shall be returned, transferred, or conveyed in accordance with such requirements.

 - All other assets shall be transferred to corporations, persons, groups, or other organizations engaged in activities which substantially carry out the purpose of MCOA as stated in its Articles of Organization and these by-laws.